-CHAPTER 4 REFERENCES AND EXTRACTS
+CHAPTER 4 REFERENCES

 - 4.1 References to Other Rules Within the Documents. - 4.1.1 In the National Electrical Code (NFPA 70).
 General requirements contained in Chapters 1 through 4 shall not be repeated in other articles of the document.
 Committees shall always be mindful of the structure of the document as specified in 90.3 when contemplating the inclusion of a reference to another requirement.
 The use of redundant references shall be avoided.
-Only include references to other requirements with the document. - 4.1.2 In Other Documents.
+Only references to other requirements within the document shall be included. - 4.1.2 In Other Documents.
 General requirements contained in Chapter 1 shall not be repeated in other articles of the document.
 Committees shall always be mindful of the structure of the document as specified in 90.3 when contemplating the inclusion of a reference to another requirement.
 The use of redundant references shall be avoided.
-Only include references to other requirements within the document. - 4.1.3 Reference Structure.
+Only references to other requirements within the document shall be included. - 4.1.3 Reference Structure.
 If used, references from documents covered by this manual shall include only the section number being referenced.
-The word section, shall not be used unless the reference is used at the beginning of a sentence.
+The word section shall not be used unless the reference is used at the beginning of a sentence.
 References shall indicate the subject of the rules being referenced; the subject shall follow the number.
-Requirements shall be referenced directly by using the phrase in accordance with.
-The phrase in accordance with the provisions of should not be used where referencing a requirement.
+Requirements shall be referenced directly by using the phrase in accordance with or shall comply with.
+The phrase in accordance with the provisions of shall not be used where referencing a requirement. - 4.1.4 References to an Entire Article.
+References shall not be made to an entire article, except for the Article 100 or where referenced to provide the necessary context.
+References to specific parts within articles shall be permitted.
+References to all parts of an article shall not be permitted.
+The article number shall precede the part number.